Jeff Okudah: Detroit Lions

 Okudah was considered to be the best cornerback prospect in the 2020 NFL draft, where he was selected third overall by the Detroit Lions.
 He signed his four-year rookie contract with the team on July 13, 2020.
 The contract was worth a fully guaranteed $33.528 million, including a $21.944 million signing bonus.
 He suffered a hamstring injury during training camp and missed the opening season game.
 He returned in Week 2 against the Green Bay Packers, where he allowed three completions for 4 yards.
 The following week, he recorded his first career interception off a pass thrown by Arizona Cardinals quarterback Kyler Murray.
 Okudah was placed on injured reserve after he underwent surgery to resolve a core muscle injury on December 15.

 During the Lions' 2021 season opener against the San Francisco 49ers, Okudah ruptured his Achilles tendon and was placed on injured reserve.

+Okudah was named a starter to start the Lions’ 2022 season, however towards the end of the season Okudah saw less playing time and was eventually benched.
+He did not see any action in the Week 18 game against the Green Bay Packers.

 Atlanta Falcons

 Okudah was traded to the Atlanta Falcons on April 13, 2023, in exchange for a fifth-round pick in the 2023 NFL draft.